Louis Malle

-Louis Marie Malle ([lwi maʁi mal]; 30 October 1932 – 23 November 1995) was a French film director, screenwriter, and producer who worked in both French cinema and Hollywood.
-Described as "eclectic" and "a filmmaker difficult to pin down", Malle made documentaries, romances, period dramas, and thrillers.
-He often depicted provocative or controversial subject matter.
+Louis Marie Malle ([lwi maʁi mal]; 30 October 1932 – 23 November 1995) was a French filmmaker who worked in both France and Hollywood.
+Described as "eclectic" and "difficult to pin down", his works often depicted provocative or controversial subject matter.

 Malle's most famous works include the crime thriller Elevator to the Gallows (1958), the romantic drama The Lovers (1958), the World War II drama Lacombe, Lucien (1974), the period drama Pretty Baby (1978), the romantic crime film Atlantic City (1980), the dramedy My Dinner with Andre (1981), and the autobiographical Au revoir les enfants (1987).
 He also co-directed the landmark underwater documentary The Silent World with Jacques Cousteau, which won the 1956 Palme d'Or and the 1957 Academy Award for Best Documentary.

+Critic Pauline Kael once wrote that the common quality of Malle's films was the "restless intelligence one senses in them".

 Malle is one of only four directors to have won the Golden Lion twice.
-His other accolades include three Césars, two BAFTAs, and three Oscar nominations.
+His other accolades include three César Awards, two BAFTAs, and three Oscar nominations.
 He was made a Fellow of the British Academy of Film and Television Arts in 1991.

+Life and career

-Early life
+Early years and education

 Malle was born into a wealthy industrialist family in Thumeries, Nord, France, the son of Françoise (Béghin) and Pierre Malle.
+He was part Jewish, but raised as a Catholic.

 During World War II, Malle attended a Catholic boarding school near Fontainebleau.
 As an 11-year-old he witnessed a Gestapo raid on the school, in which three Jewish students, including his close friend, and a Jewish teacher were rounded up and deported to Auschwitz.
 The school's headmaster, Père Jacques, was arrested for harboring them and sent to the concentration camp at Mauthausen.
 Malle depicted these events in his autobiographical film Au revoir les enfants (1987).

 As a young man, Malle studied political science at Sciences Po from 1950 to 1952 (some sources incorrectly state that he studied at the Sorbonne) before turning to film studies at IDHEC.